 Individuals can only apply for one award and must not accept any nomination for any similar award in another state or territory in the nominating year.

 Organisations may apply for more than one category provided they meet the eligibility criteria and clearly differentiate the information in their application for each category.

 Can part of an organisation apply?

-Where an organisation has more than one workplace in the Northern Territory it must choose to apply as a Territory-wide business or as an individual workplace.
+Where an organisation has more than one workplace in the NT it must choose to apply as a Territory-wide business or as an individual workplace.
 If an organisation applies as an individual workplace it must lodge separate applications for each workplace that may decide to apply.

-In the case of registered training organisations, the head office must be based in the Northern Territory and the application should be for the entire Northern Territory operation, not one campus or location.
+In the case of registered training organisations, the head office must be based in the NT and the application should be for the entire NT operation, not one campus or location.

 Can previous winners apply again?